-Lauren Conaboy is the Vice President of Public Policy.
-In this role she works to advance policy and regulatory initiatives to ensure access to affordable, patient-centered behavioral health services that are based in value and outcomes.
-Notably, Conaboy directly influenced the passage of several key provisions that were part of the SUPPORT Act, a bill that passed in October of 2018, to combat the opioid crisis.
+Lauren Conaboy is the Vice President of National Policy at Centerstone, a nonprofit health system specializing in mental health and substance use disorder treatments.
+As Vice President of National Policy, Conaboy works to advance policy and regulatory initiatives to accelerate access to affordable, patient-centered behavioral health services that are rooted in the best science of care.
+Through her advocacy, Conaboy has directly influenced the passage of several bills including passing legislation to create the nation’s first ever three digit dialing code for suicide prevention (9-8-8) as well as directly influenced several provisions of the 2018 SUPPORT Act, a bill designed to combat the nation’s opioid crisis.

-Prior to joining the Centerstone team, Conaboy worked as the Government Affairs Director for Centerstone in Kentucky, where she advanced legislative and regulatory initiatives pertaining to mental health; ranging from engaging in the state’s 1115 waiver process to advancing policy objectives to bolster addiction and recovery services for Kentuckians seeking treatment for opioid abuse.
+Prior to joining the Centerstone team, Conaboy worked as the Government Affairs Director for Seven Counties Services in Kentucky, where she advanced policies to increase access to addiction treatment services, engaged in the state’s 1115 waiver process, and co-chaired a committee that modernized the state’s telehealth regulations for Medicaid.

 In the News

 - National Public Radio (Oct.
 19, 2020) New Law Creates 988 Hotline for Mental Health Emergencies

 - National Public Radio (Dec.
 31, 2019) – Efforts To Stop Suicide Will Get A Boost In 2020

 - Business Insider (Nov.
 22, 2019) – Best healthcare policy book recommendations from DC power players